I Used Food To Thrive With Chronic Illness. Here's What I Eat In A Day

 Because winter in New York is cold, I feel like a bear who wants to hibernate.
 If it were up to me I’d curl up in my warm apartment and not go outside.
 Unfortunately, that’s not an option.
 In the city I am always on the move.
 I often grab a bone broth as a snack.
 It not only warms me up but boosts my immune system.
 Bone broth contains healing compounds like collagen, glutamine, glycine, and proline that is good for your gut lining and reduces intestinal inflammation.
 According to Mark Hyman, “drinking 3-4 cups of broth a day helps to alkalinize the body from an acid-producing modern diet.
 Detoxification can only happen if we reduce the acidity in our bodies.”

 Today I picked up a cup from Springbone in my neighborhood.
-They have a delicious broth of chicken stock,
+They have a delicious broth of chicken stock, coconut milk and turmeric they call liquid gold, and it is.
+Here I am on the go with my bone broth keeping me warm.

 7 p.m.: Salmon and Steamed Broccoli